 Overall, material jetting offers high accuracy and versatility in creating detailed, multicoloured objects, though it requires careful handling and consideration of its material properties.

-Binder jetting is another type of 3D printing where powdered materials like polymer, sand, ceramic, or metal are used.
+Binder jetting is another type of printing where powdered materials like polymer, sand, ceramic, or metal are used.
 Here’s how it works: A thin layer of powder is spread over a platform, and then a print head deposits adhesive drops to bind these particles together.
 This process repeats layer by layer, gradually building the desired object.

 For metal parts, additional steps like thermal sintering or infiltration with a low-melting metal (like bronze) are needed to strengthen the printed parts.
 Ceramic or full-colour polymer parts may use a cyanoacrylate adhesive for solidification.
 After printing, post-processing is usually required to refine the final output.

-Binder jetting finds applications in creating large-scale ceramic moulds, colourful prototypes, and even 3D metal prints.
+It finds applications in creating large-scale ceramic moulds, colourful prototypes, and even 3D metal prints.
 It’s a versatile method that allows for the production of complex shapes and varied materials, though it typically requires some finishing touches for optimal results.

 In fused deposition modelling (FDM), a heated nozzle melts a filament of material and deposits it layer by layer to build an object.
 Here’s how it works: The material is softened by heat and carefully placed in specific areas to cool and solidify.
 Once one layer is complete, the build platform moves down to start the next layer.